Search results for

 High-Quality Webcam mode

-Android 15 Developer Preview 2 integrates a new High-Quality Webcam mode when you start the USB webcam feature on a Pixel device.
+Android 15 Developer Preview 2 integrates a new High-Quality Webcam mode when the USB webcam feature is started on a Pixel device.

 There is a new “HQ” symbol in the webcam preview.
 Tapping on it disables any power optimizations that Google made that previously resulted in lowered quality.
 This mode significantly improves video quality, but the drawback is increased battery drain and heat buildup.